 The Best Blenders, According to Our Test Kitchen

 A good blender is an invaluable kitchen tool, allowing you to make lump-free smoothies, silky soups, fluffy hummus, salsa and even muffins.
 There are many types of blenders, including standard blenders, powerful high-speed blenders like the Vitamix, compact ones designed to make single-serve smoothies, and immersion blenders that allow you to puree soups and other foods right in their cooking vessel.
+To help you find the right blender for your needs, we've pulled together a list of the best blenders.

 What to Look For in a Blender